-In this manuscript, we study numerically RSA monolayers/packings built of spheres placed randomly on a wavy surface.
-We develop an algorithm, which allows us to generate such saturated RSA packings in finite simulation time -- there is a guarantee that there no additional sphere can be placed in it without changing the positions of already deposited objects.
+This manuscript presents the results of numerical simulations of RSA monolayers/packings built of spheres placed randomly on a wavy surface.
+For the purposes of the study, an algorithm was developed that allows to generate such saturated RSA packings in a finite simulation time with a guarantee that no additional sphere can be placed on the investigated surface without changing the positions of already deposited objects.
 The properties of the obtained monolayers are analysed in terms of packing fraction, density autocorrelation function, and packing growth kinetics.
-We are especially interested in how the period and the amplitude of surface folding influence these properties.
-One of this study's goals is to find if it is possible to determine the surface structure by looking solely at the essential characteristics of the modelled monolayers.
-A similar analysis has been performed for surfaces reminding meshes \cite{Ciesla2017}.
+It is especially interesting how the period and the amplitude of surface folding influence these properties.
+One of this study's goals is to find whether it is possible to determine the surface structure by analysing solely the essential characteristics of the modelled monolayers.
+A similar analysis has been performed for surfaces resembling meshes \cite{Ciesla2017}.